- Proximal radioulnar joint – located near the elbow. It is articulation between the head of the radius and the radial notch of the ulna.

 Clinical Relevance: Fractures to the Radius and Ulna

 Although the radius and ulnar are two distinct and separate bones, when dealing with injuries to the forearm, they can be thought of as a ring.

 A ring, when broken, usually breaks in two places.
 The best way of illustrating with is with a polo mint – it is very difficult to break one side without breaking the other.

 This means that a fracture to the radius or the ulna usually causes a fracture or dislocation of the other bone.
 There are two classical fractures:

-- Galeazzi’s Fracture – A fracture to the distal radius, with the ulna head dislocating at the distal radio-ulnar joint.
+- Galeazzi fracture – fracture of the distal radius AND dislocation of the ulnar head at the distal radioulnar joint.